UniversalTze/FormBase/README.md

 ## Generative AI
 GEN AI (CHATGBT 4.5 and 5.0) along with Claude (free version) has been used to quickly build components, debug and summarise information in docs.

+## Current Problems:
+- Add a 'OR' for filter builder criteria.
+- Resfresh page for deleted list (so when deleted, its updated).(either remove button in filter mode or be able to handle this)